• Skip to primary navigation

 We have been to Osaka a number of times and stayed in a few different hotels.
 Out of the ones we’ve stayed at, here are our favorites.

 The first hotel I would recommend is Kaneyoshi Ryokan.
-This hotel is perfect for couples or solo travelers that want to be in the middle of the action in the heart of Dotonbori.
+This hotel is perfect for couples or solo travelers who want to be in the middle of the action in the heart of Dotonbori.
 The only downfall is that this area can be a bit noisy late at night due to the karaoke bars nearby and does have a 1am-6pm “curfew” but we never had an issue with that during our time in Osaka.

 The next hotel is Hotel Brighton City Osaka which is a little further away from the main Osaka attractions but it is in a quieter area that is perfect to escape the chaos of Tenjin Matsuri.
 The hotel itself is spacious, affordable, and has convenience stores and grocery stores just a few steps away.
 It is also a great hotel for families.